GerardGV/MultiArm/README.md

     ```terminal
     python3 cloud/clientRobot.py
     ```
-6. Enjoy!! 😄 TIP: You can check the Cloud folder README.md to understand the WorkFlow of our app.
+6. Enjoy!! 😄 TIP: You can check the [readmeUser.md](https://github.com/GerardGV/MultiArm/blob/main/user/readmeUser.md) in user folder to understand the WorkFlow of our app.

 # Esquema del Hardware
 <p align="center">